FAQs

 - the vaginal ring

-- intrauterine system (IUS) (Mirena hormone coil)
+- hormonal coil (Mirena hormone coil)

 - the contraceptive implant